rtfeldman/seamless-immutable/README.md

 ### Releases

+#### 2.4.0

+Custom mergers now check for reference equality and abort early if there is no more work needed, allowing improved performance.

 #### 2.3.2

 Fixes a bug where indices passed into iterators for flatMap and asObject were strings instead of numbers.